telegraph/engineering-culture/README.md

-# Telegraph Engineering culture in 6 core values:
+# The Telegraph Engineering culture in 6 core values:

  - People come first
  - We are all Accountable.